filipebafica/Libft/README.md

 $ cd libft
 $ make
 ```
-This is going to generate a `libft.a` file that you can compile with your source code (with `#include "libft.h"` added).
+This is going to generate a `libft.a` file that you can compile with your source code.
 ```
 $ gcc my_source.c -I ./libft/includes ./libft/libft.a
 $ ./a.out